awsdocs/aws-private-ca-user-guide/doc_source/create-CA.md

 For information about updating the configuration of a CA that you have already created, see [Updating your private CA](PCAUpdateCA.md)\.

-For information about using a CA to sign end\-entity certificates for your users, devices, and applications, see [Issuing a private end\-entity certificate](PcaIssueCert.md)\.
+For information about using a CA to sign end\-entity certificates for your users, devices, and applications, see [Issuing private end\-entity certificates](PcaIssueCert.md)\.

 **Note**
 Your account is charged a monthly price for each private CA starting from the time that you create it\.